 - Set one piece of dough on your work surface.
 Shape the other piece into a ball and cover with plastic wrap.
 Cut the piece on your work surface into quarters and roll them into balls.
 Work with one dough ball at a time, and keep the other balls under plastic wrap so they don‘t dry out.

 - Each dough ball will make roughly 3 Pon de Ring donuts.
 Using the dough scraper, cut the first dough ball into 24 small balls.
-Each ball size should be ½ to ¾ inch (1.5 cm) in diameter.
-If you have a digital kitchen scale, each ball should weigh 5 grams.
+Each ball should be ½–¾ inch (1.5 cm) in diameter and weigh 5 grams.

 - Now, form the donuts.
-Use one square of parchment paper to hold each donut.
-Using the dough scraper, transfer one ball at a time to the parchment square, forming a ring as you go.
-You will need 8 balls to make a Pon de Ring shape.
+You will need 8 balls to make each Pon de Ring donut.
+Use the dough scraper to transfer one ball at a time to a parchment square, forming a ring as you go.
+Make sure the balls are connected.

-- The total weight of the Pon de Ring should be roughly 40 grams (8 balls at 5 g each).
+- Each Pon de Ring should weigh about 40 grams (8 balls at 5 g each).

-- To make sure the balls won’t separate in the hot oil, use a pastry brush to dab water on the dough where each ball attaches to the neighboring one (make sure they are connected).
-Cover the donuts with a damp paper towel or light cloth (make sure it’s not heavy) and allow them to rest for 15–20 minutes.
-Continue with the rest of the dough.
-If you are taking a very long time, it’s very helpful to work with a partner or keep the donuts in the refrigerator to slow down the proofing so the dough doesn't overproof.
+- Dab a bit of water with a pastry brush where each ball attaches to the neighboring one.
+This will keep the balls from separating in the hot oil.
+Cover the donuts with a damp paper towel or light cloth (make sure it’s not heavy) and let them rest to proof for 15–20 minutes.
+Tip: If you are taking a long time, it’s very helpful to work with a partner or keep the donuts in the refrigerator to slow down the proofing so the dough doesn't overproof.

 To Fry